alphagov/notifications-paas-route-service/README.md

 ## Requirements

 * Cloud Foundry CLI (https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)
-* The manifest template is generated using Ruby ERB therefore Ruby needs to be installed.
+* The manifest template is generated using jinja.
+You can install this using `pip install jinja2-cli`

-You should log in using the Cloud Foundry CLI (https://docs.cloud.service.gov.uk/#setting-up-the-command-line).

 For all actions you should always have to make sure you selected the space you intend to target.